tonibuenter/blockchain-apps-docs/README.md

 - **Researching and implementing zero-knowledge proofs for privacy-preserving applications.**
 - **Improving DevOps support for blockchain applications, including contract deployment, management, key management, and user authentication.**

+## Architectural Goal

+The goal of architectural exploration is to find the best way to build blockchain applications.
+This includes:

+- **Smart Contracts, Database**: How to store data efficiently and securely.
+- **Accessing the Blockchain**: What are the option accessing the blockchain.
+- **Client-side**: How to identify data and functionality on the client side.
+- **Event and Trigger**: How to integrate event targets and triggers.

 ## DevOps Support

 We're also investigating essential DevOps tasks for business applications: